PayU becomes fully certified token requestor and token service provider for Mastercard and Visa | Business

 PayU becomes fully certified token requestor and token service provider for Mastercard and Visa

-NEW DELHI, Nov.
-25, 2021 PRNewswire -- PayU, Indias leading online payments solutions provider, announced that it has been fully certified by Mastercard and Visa as a token requestor and token provider.
+PayU, India's leading online payments solutions provider, announced that it has been fully certified by Mastercard and Visa as a token requestor and token provider.

 - Country: